We do not measure sentiment. We measure decision behaviour.

 Core Principle

-What RILayer Measures.
+What RILayer measures.

-Evidence Model
+Validation Model

 Enterprise Applications

-Representative Scenarios.
+Representative scenarios.

 Scenario 1 — Credit Risk Decisions

-Representative Environment: Financial services credit risk function.
+Representative Environment: Financial services credit risk function

-Decision Context: High-value credit approvals and override decisions.
+Decision Context: High-value credit approvals and override decisions

 Risk Pattern